Kittysplit/kittysplit-blog/_posts/2017-11-27-unequal-split.md

 ## Cost splitting for couples

 A more advanced example for expert splitters is the following.
-Let's say you have a kitty containing couples.
+Let's say you have a Kitty containing couples.
 Each couple can be grouped together as a  single participant, so 3 couples could be represented by 3 participants.
 This works fine until you also have single people in the kitty, because equal sharing between participants is unfair to them.
 Now, with unequal splitting, this is no longer a problem.
 Did that make sense? 🤔
 ![These guys just did somne cost splitting]({{ site.baseurl }}/images/2017-11-cost-split.jpg 'Dudes are very happy with cost splitting')

 ## We want to hear from you